What you will study

 The Scottish Parliament and law making

-Here the role of the Scottish Parliament in its law making is considered.
-You explore how, and why, laws are made by both the Scottish and UK Parliaments.
-You'll learn about the meaning of specific terms such as devolved matters, reserved matters, legislative competence, subordinate legislation and consider changes in the legal culture of Scotland which took place at the end of the twentieth century.
-You'll also be introduced to reading Bills and Acts and learn about how citizens can become involved in the law-making process.
+In this topic, you'll consider the role of the Scottish Parliament in its law making.
+You explore how and why laws are made by both the Scottish and UK Parliaments.
+You'll learn about the meaning of specific terms such as devolved matters, reserved matters, legislative competence, and subordinate legislation and consider the changes in the legal culture of Scotland, which took place at the end of the twentieth century.
+You'll also be introduced to the skills of reading Bills and Acts of Parliament and learn about how citizens can become involved in the law-making process.

 Legal skills and debates in Scotland

 Legal skills are an important and transferable aspect of legal study.
 Here you consider the role of law and legal skills and consider how the development of new laws reflects changes in society.
-You'll read legislation, court judgments, learn about the art of legal writing and reasoned opinion and explore how laws are applied and interpreted by lawyers and the judiciary.
+You'll learn to read legislation, court judgments and explore the art of legal writing and providing reasoned opinions.
+You'll consider a leading case in the law of delict, and using this as a basis, you'll explore how laws are applied and interpreted by lawyers and the judiciary.

 Society and the law: Scottish legal heroes

 Law plays an important role in society.
-A role that extends beyond legislatures and the courts.
+A role that extends beyond parliaments and the courts.
 Here you consider how law has been used to respond to developments in society and explore whether it should influence them.
 You'll look at how Scotland has influenced the development of laws at a national and global level, with examples of how individuals, institutions and organisations have made a difference by challenging the law or legal system.
-You'll consider how words such as principled, integrity, conscience, duty, justice, fairness are used in relation to law and legal systems and their relevance in contemporary Scotland.
+In this you'll learn how the Scottish Legal System is highly regarded on the international stage.
+You'll consider how words such as principled, integrity, conscience, duty, justice, and fairness are used in relation to law and legal systems and their relevance in contemporary Scotland.

-The final section of the course is divided into five blocks which cover evaluating sources of information, reading for academic study, critical thinking and persuasive writing.
-Reflective skills from an important start of study and opportunities are also provided for reflection.
+The second part of the module is divided into five blocks.
+Each block is designed to consolidate knowledge and develop important transferrable study skills.
+The blocks cover evaluating sources of information, reading for academic study, critical thinking and persuasive writing.
+Reflective skills from an essential start of study and opportunities are also provided for reflection.

 You will learn

-From studying this module you will be able to:
+By studying this module, you will be able to:

 - demonstrate knowledge and understanding of how law is made in Scotland